Eduard Arzt: Biography

 Arzt studied physics and mathematics at the University of Vienna, where he received his Ph.D. in 1980.
 Subsequent to a postdoctoral appointment at the University of Cambridge, he joined the Max Planck Institute for Intelligent Systems in Stuttgart.
 In 1989 and 1990 he spent a year as visiting professor at Stanford University.
 In 1990 he was appointed to the chair for physical metallurgy/metal physics at Stuttgart University, with a joint appointment as director at the MPI for metals research (today the MPI for Intelligent Systems).
 In 1996 he taught as visiting professor at the Massachusetts Institute of Technology.
 In 2003 he became managing director at the MPI in Stuttgart.
 On October 1, 2007, he took the position as scientific director and chairman at Leibniz Institute for New Materials (INM) in Saarbrücken and was appointed professor for new materials at Saarland University.
 During his directorship, the Leibniz Institute was thematically re-oriented into an interdisciplinary center for modern materials research.
-Since 2023, Eduard Arzt is Distinguished Visiting Professor in the Department of Mechanical and Aerospace Engineering of the University of California San Diego.
+In 2023 to 2025, Eduard Arzt was Distinguished Visiting Professor in the Department of Mechanical and Aerospace Engineering of the University of California San Diego; he is currently Affiliate Faculty in the Program in Materials Science and Engineering there.
+In 2026, Arzt was appointed Distinguished Professor at Technical University Leoben (Montanuniversität) in Austria.